9 out of 10 buying decisions are made with the help of peer recommendations.

 In this way, you’ll learn which buyers might be the best fit, all while leveraging your relationships with satisfied clients to approach new people with confidence and credibility.

-Though you may have 50 or more shared connections with a client, she doesn’t usually go over 20.
-“It’s really important that we don’t put the client out.”
+Though you may have 50 or more shared connections with a client, you shouldn’t go over 20.
+Otherwise, you risk putting the client out.

 Begin by analyzing each profile and choosing who you most want to meet.

 So, don’t ask your client to introduce all of their connections to you.